How to Participate in the Sifting?

 Further Details

-Visits should be reserved in advanced.
-Updated opening hours appear in the booking interface below.
+Visits must be reserved in advanced.
+On some days the sifting is closed – the most updated opening hours appear in the booking interface below.

 By public transport: